 Monitor the Condition of the Jaws

-In addition to being an important part of machine performance, the jaw of the jaw crusher is also responsible for the protection of the front frame and the swing jaw.
-Wear is usually due to increased crushing angle, tooth profile loss, CSS reduction to compensate for possible laminar effects, etc., resulting in production losses.
+In addition to being a key component affecting machine performance, the jaw plate of a jaw crusher also serves to protect the front frame and the swing jaw.
+Wear is usually caused by an increased crushing angle, loss of tooth profile, reduced CSS to compensate for potential laminar effects, and other factors, resulting in production losses.
 This is why the crusher needs to be monitored throughout its life cycle.

 Since excessive wear can result in a 10-20% reduction in output, it is very important to find the best time for jaw rotation or replacement from a cost and benefit point of view.